Hearing aid: Canada

 In Canada, health care is a responsibility of the provinces.
 In the province of Ontario, the price of hearing aids is partially reimbursed through the Assistive Devices Program of the Ministry of Health and Long-Term care, up to $500 for each hearing aid.
 Like eye appointments, audiological appointments are no longer covered through the provincial public health plan.
 Audiometric testing can still easily be obtained, often free of charge, in private sector hearing aid clinics and some ear, nose and throat doctors offices.
 Hearing aids may be covered to some extent by private insurance or in some cases through government programs such as Veterans Affairs Canada or Workplace Safety & Insurance Board.

 Iceland

 Social Insurance pays a one time fee of ISK 30,000 for any kind of hearing aid.
 However, the rules are complicated and require that both ears have significant hearing loss in order to qualify for reimbursement.
 BTE hearing aids range from ISK 60,000 to ISK 300,000.

 India

 In India hearing aids of all kinds are easily available.
 Under central and state government health services, the poor can often avail themselves of free hearing devices.
 However, market prices vary for others and can range from Rs 10,000 to Rs 275,000 per ear.

+New Zealand

+In New Zealand, eligible residents may receive a government subsidy of NZ$1,022.22 toward hearing aids through the Ministry of Health's Hearing Aid Subsidy Scheme.
+Individuals with complex needs (e.g., children, those with dual sensory loss, or beneficiaries) may qualify for full funding under the Hearing Aid Funding Scheme.

+Some providers have introduced alternative pricing models to improve affordability and access.
+For example, Resonate Health, a New Zealand-owned audiology company, offers a subscription-based service that includes the cost of hearing aids, ongoing care, and servicing.
+This approach aims to reduce the upfront financial barrier for patients.